Oliver-Leete/Configs/README.md

 ## Hardware

-### 5 Way Switch

-As much as I like to do everything in Neovim, there are still times that I need the arrow keys (and even in vim they can make for useful shortcuts).
-In hopes of moving away from having two dedicated keys for left and right and duel function keys for up and down, I plan to use a 5 way switch as a dpad, giving all the arrow keys in the space of one.

 ### Discrete Rotary Encoder

 One of my most used shortcuts is tab and shift tab, so in place of a tab key I'm putting a rotary